AshishPatilNF/SciFiTech/README.md

 6. Player can Quit the game at any given moment by pressing the "Q Key".

-This project was developed for the better understanding of Unity Engine's CharacterController, Nav Mesh, and C# basics.
+This project was developed for the better understanding of Unity Engine's CharacterController, Nav Mesh, RayCasting, using mouse to look around and C# basics.

 This project was developed as a part of the Udemy course "The Ultimate Guide to Game Development with Unity 2019" under the guidance of Jonathan Weinberger.